voucherifyio/segmentio-initial-sync/README.md

 `Application ID` and `Secret Key`:
 - Login to your Voucherify account.
 - Go to `Project Settings` and scroll down to find the `Application Keys` header.
 From there, copy your `Application ID` and `Secret Key`, then paste them in `.env` file.

+Enter your keys to the right of the equals sign.

 3. Run `npm start` to start the script execution.